 Mechanism of Action:

-AST - autologous serum therapy works on the principle of inducing desensitization or tolerization to pro-inflammatory signals expressed in patient's own circulation.
+AST - Autologous serum therapy works on the principle of inducing desensitization or tolerization to pro-inflammatory signals expressed in the patient's circulation.

 Instruments to Be Used in the Procedure: